arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Deployment on Edge Impulse](assets/deployment-first-step.svg)

 Next select the Nicla Voice firmware and build.
 When the building is done you will receive a .zip file containing the model built for the Nicla Voice.
-Now that you have the ML model built for the Nicla Voice, we need to set up the Arduino IDE installing the appropriate core and CLIs.
+Now that you have the Machine Learning model built for the Nicla Voice, we need to set up the Arduino IDE installing the appropriate core and CLIs.

 ### Setting up the Arduino IDE